atomgalaxy/review-executor-sendrecv/senders-receivers-report.md

 This is related to the extension of the senders/receiver design, proposed in  [P1898](wg21.link/p1898).
-However, this touches a very basic semantics of the algorithms defined in terms of sender/receiver, and we think that it would be beneficial to clarfiy this up-front.
+However, this touches a very basic semantics of the algorithms defined in terms of sender/receiver, and we think that it would be beneficial to clarify this up-front.

 With the `schedule_provider` concept it is possible to have two competing `schedulers` for the single operation, and it is unclear where it will be actually executed.